Alison Nolting in Kenya & Tanzania

 Alison has arrived in East Africa where borders are open and it is start of the green season, one of her favorite times to explore Kenya and Tanzania.
-So far she has had an eventful 6 nights at both Giraffe Manor and Ol Donyo Lodge in Chyulu Hills!
+So far she has had an eventful 6 nights at both Giraffe Manor in Nairobi and Ol Donyo Lodge in Chyulu Hills!
 Before arriving there, she came prepared with both a Covid Test and Kenya Health form.
 She flew Qatar Airways to Nairobi via Doha.
-The staff all wore PPE clothing, masks and eyewear.
+The staff aboard all wore PPE clothing, masks and eyewear.

 Additionally, all passengers were given face shields.
 Both lodges exercised strict protocols as well, with hand sanitizer readily available, staff all wearing masks and social distancing practiced on game drives and during meal times.

 This photo album depicts her time at Ol Donyo Lodge in the picturesque Chyulu Hills.
 She and her guide Jackson captured some great photos, including some sunset photos, a view of Kilimanjaro, a morning horseback safari followed by a bush breakfast, and some of the area’s famous “big tusker” elephants.
 The appeal for fresh open spaces, connecting with nature, and private experiences are waiting for those who wish to travel in the next few months in Africa.
 Alison feels confident that it is Safer on Safari!

 Alison in Kenya & Tanzania #2 – Lewa Conservancy